Tropical Storm Imelda (2019): Meteorological history

 Imelda originated from a mid-to-upper level trough located over the Eastern United States.
 Between September 10–12, the low moved to the southwest towards the eastern Gulf of Mexico.
 Once over the Gulf, associated convection began to increase, as a weak surface trough formed within the upper—level low on September 14, traversing to the west—northwest.
-That same day, the National Hurricane Center began to monitor the low for possible tropical cyclogenesis.
-Although, the NHC only gave the disturbance a low chance of formation.
+That same day, the National Hurricane Center (NHC) began to monitor the low for possible tropical cyclogenesis, although they only gave the disturbance a low chance of formation.
 By September 17, the system had reached the east coast of Texas.
 Soon afterward, organization in the system rapidly increased, and at 17:00 UTC that day, the system organized into Tropical Depression Eleven, just off the coast of Texas.
 At 17:45 UTC, an observation deck at Freeport, Texas recorded sustained winds of 40 mph (65 km/h) with gusts of 47 mph (76 km/h), indicating that the depression had strengthened to Tropical Storm Imelda.

 Shortly thereafter, at 18:30 UTC, Imelda made landfall near Freeport, Texas at peak intensity, with maximum 1-minute sustained winds of 45 mph (75km/h) and a minimum central pressure of 1003 mbar.
 Imelda weakened after landfall, becoming a tropical depression at 03:00 UTC on the next day.
 At that time, the NHC passed on the responsibility for issuing advisories to the Weather Prediction Center (WPC).
 Imelda retained status as a tropical depression over land for the next 2 days, gradually weakening and slowing its motion, before degenerating into a trough on September 19, as it began passing over Louisiana; Imelda's remnants continued producing heavy rain and a few isolated tornadoes.
 Imelda's remnants persisted for another couple of days, before dissipating early on September 21.